 Brian Eno started his musical career as a member of Roxy Music, where he used his synthesiser to treat Phil Manzanera’s guitar and Andy Mackay’s saxophone and oboe.
 After leaving Roxy Music he built up an impressive catologue as a producer, with significant albums for David Bowie, Talking Heads, Devo, and U2.

 After leaving Genesis after six albums at the age of 25, Peter Gabriel’s solo career initially felt like an attempt to distance himself from his former band.
-It took him a couple of albums to find his feet, but his third self-titled album, known as Melt, established him as a innovative solo artist.

 It’s difficult to explain the appeal of The Go-Betweens; Robert Forster and Grant McLennan are neither strikingly talented guitarists nor vocalists.
 But despite their limitations, they made some great albums during the 1980s, eloquent, literate, melodic, and honest.

 New York’s The Hold Steady blend classic rock guitar riffs with dense, interconnected, hip hop inspired lyrics.